 - Moreover, do not support your body weight on your head or neck.

-- Further, beginner can take the support of the wall where you can support your legs if you are too tall.
+- Further, a beginner can take the help of the wall to keep your legs if you are too tall.

 - Lie down near the wall and make sure your tailbone is a bit near the wall and your knees are folded on your chest.

 - This could be the starting pose for the tall ones or anyone who can’t handle their leg’s weight.

 - Helps to cure mild depression, relieve stress, and calm the mind.